September 27, 2021

 Just like in humans, dental health in dogs can be a great indicator of overall health.

 When bacteria enter the bloodstream through a dog's mouth, it can cause damage to the heart and other organs, possibly causing heart disease.
 Signs of gum disease can show up before a dog reaches three.

 Poor dental care can also cause your dog a lot of pain.
 With eroded gums, broken teeth, and the inability to enjoy eating, your dog can suffer without the proper care.

 It is important to create a plan to maintain your dog's dental health.
-You can take preventative measures at home, ensure you make annual visits with your veterinarian, and ensure you are using the right dog food.
+You can take preventative measures at home, ensure you make annual visits with your veterinarian, and consider if your pet's food may affect oral health.

 How Poor Dental Care Can Affect Your Dog